BarryCarlyon/twitch_extension_tools/README.md

 - Uses GitHub for update delivery
 - JWT tokens are generated _inside_ the App via [auth0/node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken), as apposed to "ClientSide" like [this example](https://barrycarlyon.github.io/twitch_misc/examples/extension_config/)

-## orly?
+## Insomnia?

-Yeah, basically it's just a "save my Extension configs" Insomnia-esque Rest Client.
+Basically this app is a "save my Extension configs" Insomnia-esque Rest Client.
 That wraps the main Extension functions in a handy Application.

-## Insomnia?
+With some extra features!

 [Insomnia](https://insomnia.rest/) is a Rest client.
 I have written a Plugin for Insomnia to aid with JWT generating inside Insomnia itself.
 You can find that [here on Github](https://github.com/BarryCarlyon/insomnia-plugin-twitch-extension-barrycarlyon)